-Central Ground Water Authority has been constituted under section 3 (3) of the Environment (Protection) Act, 1986 to regulate and control development and management of groundwater resources in the country.
+Central Ground Water Authority has been constituted under section 3 (3) of the Environment (Protection) Act, 1986 to regulate and control the development and management of groundwater resources in the country.

 Powers & Functions of Central Ground Water Authority (CGWA):